 You have a giant e-learning module with video, voice, animations, etc. You need to deliver to students all over the world.

-With SCORM, your content is loaded to your LMS server in Houston and your students have a slow, agonizing user experience.
+With SCORM, you load your content on a LMS server in Houston and your students have a slow, agonizing user experience.

-Your content is distributed globally through a content-distribution network and your students are happy.
+Your can distribute your content globally through a content-distribution network and your students are happy.

 …And Mobile Support